Hornan7/Cardano-Constitution-MVG/README.md

 (**TODO** Political power and don't forget to include conflict of interest)

 ## Article II: The Protocol Branch

+> Not sure if this is so much a "branch" of the governance so much as what is actually being governed.
+I would view the "branches" as: CC, dRep, SPO and they all have certain powers and responsibilities to the various parts of the protocol such as: parameters, community, etc - Adam

 ### Section 1: The Cardano Protocol